Santonio Holmes: 2012

 Holmes was lost for the remainder of the 2012 season after sustaining a severe Lisfranc foot injury in Week 4 against the San Francisco 49ers, and was eventually placed on injured reserve.

 2013

 The Jets approached Holmes in the offseason to restructure his contract; Holmes obliged.
 Holmes' rehabilitation from foot surgery continued into training camp and the preseason.
 Holmes was removed from the active/physically unable to perform list and moved to the active roster on August 23, 2013.
+In the 2013 season, he had 23 receptions for 456 yards and one touchdown in 11 games.

 Holmes was released by the Jets on March 10, 2014.

 Chicago Bears

-2014

 Holmes signed a one-year contract with the Chicago Bears on August 16, 2014.
-Holmes was waived on November 11, 2014, having played just nine games and totaling only 8 receptions for 67 yards.
+Holmes was waived on November 11, 2014, having played just nine games and totaling only eight receptions for 67 yards.

 Retirement

 After being out of the league for nearly three years, Holmes returned to the Steelers on October 10, 2017, for a retirement ceremony, saying: "It's an honor to retire as a member of the Steelers and leave a legacy everyone will remember."